kb1vc/MicroStage/README.md

 That said, the models here are all set up for M3-0.5 screws.
 That gets you 500 microns per turn of the setscrew.
 Skip the coffee tomorrow morning and you might get 10 micron resolution.
+If you are reading this in black and white, then you may only have access to imperial hardware.
+A 4-40 screw and nut will work just fine.
+You'll get about 25 mils per turn which ain't so bad for something you made in your basement.

 # Assembly